-If someone from the UK, India or Australia or elsewhere is looking for a web host, they might really like HostPapa, and the datacenter distance might be less of a factor than customer service (they might have a global audience or low traffic), but in that case, HostPapa is competing a hosting company, not a hosting company for [insert country].
+If someone from the UK, India or Australia or elsewhere is looking for a web host, they might really like HostPapa, and the datacenter distance might be less of a factor than customer service (they might have a global audience or low traffic), but in that case, HostPapa is a competing hosting company, not a hosting company for [insert country].

 I put this as a disadvantage because, like customer service indicators, I think it says something about their internal culture.
 It’s better in my opinion to under-promise and over-deliver.
 I know that, as a marketer myself, that’s not always possible.
 But from the customer’s side – it’s still important to know.

 While HostPapa has a fairly complete feature set for each plan, they do exclude some bonus features.

 First, their money-back guarantee is a bit short.
 HostPapa does 30 days.
 But corporate competitors like HostGator do 45 days.
-And independent competitors like DreamHost, InMotion and Web Hosting Hub all do at least 90 day money back guarantees.
+And independent competitors like DreamHost, InMotion and Web Hosting Hub all do at least 90-day money back guarantees.